Version 4 - 10/11/2022

-Owners of land the subject of plans that were endorsed with the approval of WAPC before the Planning and Development Act 2005 came into operation on 9 April 2006 will have had 5 years after that day in which to lodge an application for new titles.
-Owners of land the subject of plans that are endorsed with the approval of WAPC on or after the 9 April 2006 will have 2 years from the endorsed date in which to lodge an application for new titles.
+Owners of land the subject of plans that were endorsed with the approval of WAPC before the P&D Act came into operation on 9 April 2006 had 5 years after that day in which to lodge an application for new titles.
+Owners of land the subject of plans that are endorsed with the approval of WAPC on or after 9 April 2006 had/have 2 years from the endorsed date in which to lodge an application for new titles.

-For deposited plans that have been endorsed by the WAPC (i.e. status of WAPC Approved) that have not been dealt on within the required time frames as stated above, SmartPlan will automatically update their status to "EXPIRED" (this does not apply to strata/survey-strata plans).
+For deposited plans that have been endorsed by the WAPC (i.e. status of WAPC Approved) that have not been dealt on within the required time frames as stated above, the system will automatically update their status to "EXPIRED" (this does not apply to strata).

-If a plan has the "expired" status and the registered proprietor still wishes to proceed with the subdivision, then the owner will seek a new subdivisional approval from WAPC.
+If a plan has the "expired" status and the registered proprietor still wishes to proceed with the subdivision, then the owner will need to lodge a new subdivisional approval with WAPC (see 1 General above).

-Where a plan creates new roads, s.168 (1) & (2) of the P&D Act provides a method of automatic transfer of the land in the road to the Crown, and dedication of the land for use as a legal, public road.
-This occurs on the formal approval of the plan by the Inspector of Plans and Surveys.
-Notice to conveyancers that the action will be taken on approval is given by noting on the plan Subject to s.168 (1) (2) of the P&D Act.
+Where a plan creates new roads, s.168 (1) & (2) of the P&D Act provides a method of automatic transfer of the land in the road to the Crown, and dedication of the land for use as a legal, public road .

 Where a condition of approval to subdivide land is that easements be granted to either of the Local Government, the Water Corporation, Western Power or Gas Corporation then such easements may be set out on the new plan.